St Anne's Cathedral, Belfast: Annual charity

 In 1976, the Dean of Belfast, Samuel B. Crooks, started his annual Christmas 'Sit Out', spending the week leading up to Christmas on the steps of the cathedral, accepting donations large and small from passers-by, which were then distributed amongst many local charities.
 Dean Crooks soon became known as the "Black Santa", because of the outfit he wore to keep warm.
 The tradition has been continued by his successors.
 The week before Christmas each year, the Dean (currently Stephen Forde) and members of the cathedral chapter sit outside the cathedral from 9 a.m. until 5.30 p.m. each day to raise money for charity and are still collectively known as the 'Black Santa'.
 The tradition has raised several million pounds for charity.

 Cathedral worship

 Services are held every day in the cathedral.
-Morning Prayer is said at 8:10 a.m.; Holy Communion at 8:30 a.m.; Midday Prayers at 1:00 p.m.; Choral Evensong 5:30 p.m.
-[Monday – Friday in term time, otherwise at Evening Prayer]; Evening Prayer Saturdays at 5:30 p.m.
-Holy Communion is also celebrated at 1:00pm on Wednesdays and Saints' Days and other Holy Days.
-On Sundays there are four services held in the cathedral, Holy Communion at 8:00 a.m. and 10:00 a.m., Choral Eucharist at 11:00 a.m. and Choral Evensong at 3:30 p.m.
+Lunchtime prayers are said at 1:00pm on Mondays, Tuesdays and Wednesdays, with Holy Communion celebrated at 1:00pm on Thursdays, saints' days and other holy days.
+A service of healing takes place in the Cathedral Hall or Chapel of Unity every Friday at 1:00pm.
+A service of choral evensong is held at 5:30pm every Friday.
+On Sundays, a service of said or sung eucharist is celebrated at 11am, with a service of evening prayer or evensong at 3:30pm.

 Organ

-The cathedral's organ with 4 manuals, is the second largest pipe-organ in Northern Ireland.
+The cathedral's organ with four manuals is the second largest pipe-organ in Northern Ireland.
 It was built by Harrison and Harrison in 1907 and rebuilt in 1969–1975.
 A specification of the organ can be found on the National Pipe Organ Register.